 Carpets and rugs provide better traction than other flooring options, preventing falls.
 This is true everywhere, but even more important in areas where there is a lot of rain and snow.
 And when falls do happen, the softer surface reduces their impact.
 Whether you are in a business, school, or hospital, fewer falls and less severe injuries are one more reason carpet is a choice you can feel good about.

 Less Noise, More Productivity

 FACT: Multiple scientific studies have concluded that carpet fibers, in trapping and immobilizing potential allergy-causing particulates, can actually help people with allergies.
-If allergens are in the carpet, they’re notcirculating in the indoor air stream.
-Shaw recommends using a HEPA-filter vacuum to fully remove such particles from the indoor environment.
+If allergens are in the carpet, they’re not circulating in the indoor air stream.
+Shaw recommends using a HEPA-filter vacuum to remove such particles from the indoor environment fully.

-Carpet acts as a trap for allergens and is capable of holding significant quantities of soil, dust and other substances.
+Carpet acts as a trap for allergens and can hold significant quantities of soil, dust, and other substances.
 The carpet holds on to the particles until you are ready to remove them.
 Regular vacuuming, using a high-efficiency filter and periodic hot-water extractions, removes the majority of allergens.
-To learn more check out our Breathe Easier article and a paper, “Carpet, Asthma and Allergies – Myth or Reality” by Dr. Michael Sauerhoff, Ph.D., DABT.
+To learn more, check out our Breathe Easier article and a paper, “Carpet, Asthma, and Allergies – Myth or Reality” by Dr. Michael Sauerhoff, Ph.D., DABT.

 Does carpet emit harmful chemicals that cause health problems?

 FACT: Carpet is one of the lowest emitters of VOCs (volatile organic compounds) among household furnishings and building materials.
 Shaw carpets meet the industry’s highest VOC standard, the Carpet & Rug Institute’s Green Label Plus program.